-Community engagement concerns to work collaboratively with and through groups of people to address issues affecting the social well-being of those people (32,33).
-The motivation behind involving citizens in public service delivery ranges from wanting to strengthen democratic practices to empowering citizens with a voice in policy choice, to institutionalising the relationship between governments and citizens (34,35).
-Community engagement is like stakeholder engagement with the difference that it follows rather a continuous involvement into the communities of the affected (35).
+Community engagement concerns to work collaboratively with and through groups of people to address issues affecting the social well-being of those people (Fawcett et al., 1995; Scantlebury, M., 2006).
+The motivation behind involving citizens in public service delivery ranges from wanting to strengthen democratic practices to empowering citizens with a voice in policy choice to institutionalising the relationship between governments at all levels and citizens (Bishop and Davis, 2002; Head, 2007).
+Community engagement is like stakeholder engagement with the difference that it follows rather a continuous involvement into the communities of the affected (Head, 2007).

-10.2 Differences
+1.10.2.
+Differences

 Community engagement and citizen participation differ across a range of relevant policy and administrative arenas.
 Arrangements that apply in health, for example, might be different from those found in education, agriculture, tourism, transport, the environment, defence, policing, and so on.
-These policy arenas will typically vary in terms of the openness or closure of group processes and the scope for various forms of citizen participation (35).
+These policy arenas will typically vary in terms of the openness or closure of group processes and the scope for various forms of citizen participation (Head, 2007).
 For example, some sectors like technology policy and defence maybe the preserve of a few tightly knit groups whereas, social policy involving healthcare and water management are more inclusive of more dependent actors.

-Aslin and Brown (36) point out that, engagement requires a commitment (from citizens) to not just the process (of public service delivery) but also its outcomes and consequences.
+• Aslin and Brown (Aslin et al., 2004) point out that, engagement requires a commitment (from citizens) to not just the process (of public service delivery) but also its outcomes and consequences.
 This deeper level of involvement expected from engagement implies that people may be consulted, may participate, or even be involved in the process without being engaged.